-CBT Comparable PB Accommodation PBT Accommodation PBT Administration Guidelines 7j Text-to-Speech for the Mathematics Assessments in Spanish (or other languages) Human Reader for the Mathematics Assessments in Spanish (or other translated language as needed) See Human Reader for the Mathematics Assessments in Spanish (or other translated language as needed) 7k Human Reader for the Mathematics Assessments in Spanish (or other languages) Human Reader for the Mathematics Assessments in Spanish (or other translated language as needed) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Human Reader in Spanish (or other languages) selected.
-Once a student is placed into a test session, the student will be assigned a Human Reader form.
-Materials: Mathematics Human Reader Script in Spanish Test Administrator Training: Human Readers providing this accommodation must review: Mathematics Human Reader Script in Spanish, which will be provided to schools at least two full school days prior to testing in a secure environment for test administrator review.
-Appendix B: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments.
-According to state policy, an onsite translator may provide (or assist a test administrator to provide) a human read aloud accommodation in the student's native language.
-Test administrators providing this accommodation should ideally be literate and fluent in English, as well as in the student's native language; or may be assisted by a translator, if available.
-During Testing: In cases where a test administrator reads aloud to a student, if allowed by state policy, the student must be tested in a separate setting.
-Students may be tested in a sindividual or small group setting.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Test Administrator Training: Human Readers providing this accommodation must review: The Mathematics Human Reader Script in Spanish at least two full school days prior to testing.
+Review of the Human Reader Script in Spanish must occur in a SECURE ENVIRONMENT.
+Appendix B: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy (ELA/L) Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments According to state policy, an onsite translator may provide (or assist a Test Administrator to provide) a human read aloud accommodation in the student's native language.
+Test Administrators providing this accommodation should ideally be literate and fluent in English, as well as in the student's native language; or may be assisted by a translator, if available.
+During Testing: A Test Administrator (Human Reader or Human Signer) reads aloud to a student using the provided Human Reader Script in Spanish.
+The student must be tested in an individual or small group setting, and the Test Administrator must provide the read aloud in Spanish only (i.e., the test cannot be read aloud in English in addition to Spanish).
+Small groups should only be used if all students are able to work at approximately the same pace.
 The number of students in a small group is determined by individual states.
+After Testing: Human Reader Scripts are secure, and Test Coordinators are responsible for returning the Human Reader Scripts with the nonscorable materials.

-Appendix B: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments
+Appendix B: Test Administration Protocol for the Human Reader Accommodation for English Language Arts/Literacy (ELA/L) Assessments, and the Human Reader Accessibility Feature for Mathematics Assessments

-In cases where a student requires a text-to-speech accommodation on the PARCC English language arts/literacy and/or a text-to-speech accessibility feature on the PARCC mathematics assessments, but cannot participate in the computer-based assessment and takes the paper-based assessment instead, a human reader must provide the accommodation to the student.
-Human readers who provide the accommodation to a student on the PARCC English language arts/literacy or the accessibility feature on the PARCC mathematics assessments must follow these procedures during testing to ensure the standardization of the oral presentation of the assessments.
+In cases where a student requires a text-to-speech accommodation on the PARCC English language arts/ literacy (ELA/L) and/or a text-to-speech accessibility feature on the PARCC mathematics assessments, but cannot participate in the computer-based assessment and takes the paper-based assessment instead, a Human Reader must provide the accommodation to the student.
+Human Readers who provide the accommodation to a student on the PARCC English language arts/literacy (ELA/L) or the accessibility feature on the PARCC mathematics assessments must follow these procedures during testing to ensure the standardization of the oral presentation of the assessments.